calexanderberg/calexanderberg.github.io/_posts/2022-06-21-21st-century-man.markdown

 In a way, it could be considered a call to arms.
 Are there truths I considered to be self-evident that are everything but?
 What basis do I have for my morality and view of the world?

 I find that there is common and established knowledge that I reject.
-Ideas that would be controversial to some while some can even rally others.
+Ideas that would be controversial to some, but why would that matter?
+Is the crowd inheriently wise or mad?
 I am not an ideology I reject the mental prison that it creates, forcing people to follow a road map for their beliefs.
 In a way, I am here to create my own.<br>

 ---